dustinvanbuskirk/dvb-argocd-rm/README.md

         └── terraform.tfvars.example
 ```

+`bootstrap/argocd-token-gen/manifests.yaml`, if still present, is no
+longer used -- the RBAC/Job it held now lives once in
+`charts/argocd-token-gen/` and gets pulled in as a Helm dependency by
+every cluster instead of being referenced as a second Application source.
+Safe to delete.

 ## Host machine setup (Windows NUC)

 This runs on a single Windows 11 box: VirtualBox/Vagrant manage the VMs
-directly from Windows, while Terraform/kubectl/git are typically run from
+directly from Windows (run from **PowerShell**), while Terraform/kubectl/git
-inside WSL2 against the repo checked out on the Windows filesystem (this
+run from **WSL2** against the repo checked out on the Windows filesystem
-is the pattern used throughout this README and its command examples).
+(this is the pattern the command examples below assume).

 ### 1. Enable virtualization in BIOS/UEFI

 Confirm Intel VT-x (or AMD-V) is enabled in the NUC's BIOS/UEFI before
-installing anything below — both VirtualBox and WSL2 need it, and it's
+installing anything below -- both VirtualBox and WSL2 need it, and it's
 off by default on some NUC firmware.

 ### 2. Install Chocolatey